-The PRC tax authority may impose late payment surcharge assessed at 0.05 Percent per day of the overdue tax amount.
-In addition, failure to comply with the withholding obligation may result in a penalty of 50 percent to 300 percent% of the tax amount involved.
+The PRC tax authority may impose late payment surcharge assessed at 0.05 percent per day of the overdue tax amount.
+In addition, failure to comply with the withholding obligation may result in a penalty of 50 percent to 300 percent of the tax amount involved.

-Visas are required for entry into China with the exception of short-term visits by residents of some countries/territories.
+Visas are required for entry into China with the exception of short-term visits by residents of some countries/jurisdictions.
 The type of visa required will depend on the purpose of the individual’s entry into China.

 China has an extensive tax treaty network.
-In addition to China’s domestic arrangements that provide relief from international double taxation, China has entered into double taxation treaties with many countries/territories to prevent double taxation and to allow cooperation between China and overseas tax authorities in enforcing their respective tax laws.
+In addition to China’s domestic arrangements that provide relief from international double taxation, China has entered into double taxation treaties with many countries/jurisdictions to prevent double taxation and to allow cooperation between China and overseas tax authorities in enforcing their respective tax laws.

 There is the potential that a PE could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.

 Value-added tax (VAT) of up to 13 percent is applying to both goods and service sectors.